Package insert / product label

 The potential for other withdrawal phenomena was also assessed in 14- to 28-night studies, including both the sleep laboratory studies and the outpatient studies, and in open-label studies of 6- and 12-month durations.
 The Benzodiazepine Withdrawal Symptom Questionnaire was used in several of these studies, both at baseline and then during days 1 and 2 following discontinuation.
 Withdrawal was operationally defined as the emergence of 3 or more new symptoms after discontinuation.
 Zaleplon was not distinguishable from placebo at doses of 5 mg, 10 mg, or 20 mg on this measure, nor was zaleplon distinguishable from placebo on spontaneously reported withdrawal-emergent adverse events.
 There were no instances of withdrawal delirium, withdrawal associated hallucinations, or any other manifestations of severe sedative/hypnotic withdrawal.

 Zaleplon capsules are indicated for the short-term treatment of insomnia.
 Zaleplon capsules have been shown to decrease the time to sleep onset for up to 30 days in controlled clinical studies (see Clinical Trials under CLINICAL PHARMACOLOGY).
 It has not been shown to increase total sleep time or decrease the number of awakenings.

 The clinical trials performed in support of efficacy ranged from a single night to 5 weeks in duration.
 The final formal assessments of sleep latency were performed at the end of treatment.

-Hypersensitivity to Zaleplon or any excipients in the formulation (see also PRECAUTIONS).
+- with hypersensitivity to zaleplon or any excipients in the formulation (see PRECAUTIONS).